US booster plan faces complications, some may miss Sept. 20

 Most of the 206 million Americans at least partially vaccinated against COVID-19 received the Pfizer shot, but about 80 million received the Moderna vaccine, according to CDC data.

+The administration’s public pronouncement about booster availability, a break from the more deliberate and behind-the-scenes planning that defined its early vaccination campaign, sparked concerns from some that the White House was getting ahead of the science on boosters.

-The White House said it was following the science, and that the reviews were “all part of a process that is now underway.”
+The White House said it was merely preparing for the boosters’ eventual approval, and that the reviews were “all part of a process that is now underway.”

 “We are awaiting a full review and approval by the FDA and a recommendation by the ACIP,” said White House spokesman Chris Meagher, referencing the CDC’s Advisory Committee on Immunization Practices.
 “When that approval and recommendation are made, we will be ready to implement the plan our nation’s top doctors developed so that we are staying ahead of this virus.”